kristapsdz/lowdown/diff.md

 My implementation changes or extends the BULD algorithm in several small ways, described in the per-step documentation below.

+### Sanitise

+Before the BULD algorithm is run, the input tree is sanitised.
+This process merges all adjacent text nodes into a single text node.
+By doing so, possible differences are pushed into large blocks of contiguous text---which in this case are managed by the word-difference algorithm described later in this paper.

 ### Annotation